My Anxiety Story: Why I do What I Do

 Actually, you can say that anxiety ran my life.
 I was no longer at the driver’s seat.
 I felt powerless.
 Fast-forward twenty years when I was experiencing a particularly long and horrible anxiety episode.

-This is the third case presentation today and sweat tingles under my arms.
+This is the third case presentation today, and sweat tingles are under my arms.
 I look at the other faces around the table, searching for something to keep me in the here and now before my anxious mind throws me into a confusion of rapid thoughts.
 It doesn’t help.

 The Panic Builds